highfidelity/hifi-docs-grav-content/03.learn-with-us/03.all-about-entity-scripts/docs.md

 ```

 Let’s take a look at what our prototype function is doing.
 First, we create a `preload `function, which captures our entity ID and stores it when our spawner is initially created.
 Then, we define what happens when we start equipping our spawner, and save the hand information of whichever controller we used.
 Finally, we specify what happens while our spawner object is equipped, and test whether or not trigger has been pulled.
-If it has, we call our `spawnACube’ function `and a new cube is created.
+If it has, we call our `spawnACube` function and a new cube is created.

 We’ll also be making another change to how we trigger our cubes if we’re using the click down functionality.
 Replace the line: